The combination of calcium carbonate and magnesium is commonly found in antacids. These medicines provide heartburn relief.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the container with you to the hospital, if possible.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-The patient may receive:
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.
+The person may receive:

-With proper medical treatment, recovery is good.
+With proper medical treatment, most people recover completely.